The Metro vocabulary

 I asked Becky if she was a clairvoyant because she always knows when I am dating someone new.

-I tried to sleep in the attic, but I was too claustrophobic.
+I tried to sleep in the tiny attic, but it was too claustrophobic.

 Can I coax you into buying some chocolates for charity?